 - about 2 minutes of arm punches and leg kicks

 - back rows 15 reps

 - shoulder flies 15 reps

 - squats 10-12

-- side leg lifts (standing facing wall) 15 each side
+- side leg lifts (standing facing wall) 15 on each side

 - ab crunches 15

 Remember to stretch after your work.
-I never stretch before because that’s like trying to stretch out a dried up piece of gum.
+I never stretch before because that’s like trying to stretch out a dried-up piece of gum.
 It doesn’t usually go so well.
-My warm-up is walking on the spot followed by my arm and leg kicks.
-All of that wakes up my body to let it know the shit’s about to get real :p
+My warm-up is walking on the spot, followed by my arm and leg kicks.
+All of that wakes up my body to let it know that it’s about to get real

 I’m happy you found my site and this article.
 I hope this helps you a little to get started on a fitness routine at home using only bodyweight exercises.

 The hardest part of any of it is to get started.